 UNC-Chapel Hill’s yield rate—the percentage of accepted students who elect to enroll, divided by the total number of students who are admitted is 42.5%.
 This figure is comparable to other powerhouse state universities like the University of Michigan (45%), UVA (43%), and UCLA (37%).

 If you plan on joining the 53,000+ UNC-Chapel Hill hopefuls for the next admissions cycle, you should know the following:

 - UNC-Chapel Hill does not use interviews as part of their evaluation process.

 - If you have a parent (or two) that attended the university, you will get special consideration in the admissions process.
-Over 17% of the Class of 2021 has a mother or father who graduated from UNC-Chapel Hill.
+Over 20% of undergrads have a mother or father who graduated from UNC-Chapel Hill.

 - UNC-Chapel Hill also does not consider “demonstrated interest” so you will not be judged on whether or not you made a campus visit, contacted an admissions officer, etc.

-- Make sure to dedicate sufficient time and effort to the two short supplemental essays required by UNC-Chapel Hill.
-In the 2019-20 cycle, they were as follows:
+- Make sure to dedicate sufficient time and effort to the two short supplemental essays (from the three choices below) required by UNC-Chapel Hill.
+In the 2021-22 cycle, they are as follows: